Vals and its Walser, natural phenomena, the Reformation and mineral springs

 (Source and further information: Gemeinde Vals; Museum Gandahus)

-Impressions of Vals and surrondings
+Impressions of Vals and surroundings

-The Brüggastall-with histories of livestock and the library for a happy future
+The Brüggastall-with histories of livestock and the library, for a happy future

 The garden (der Garten)